semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(New) New os_image - macOS Xcode 12**
 New MacOS image is now available - `macos-xcode12`.
-The default Xcode version on this image is Xcode 12.0 and will be updated in the future.
+The default Xcode version in this image is Xcode 12.0 and will be updated in the future.
-If you are using `macos-xcode11` you can switch to the latest image by changing `os_image` value in your YAML file.
+If you are using `macos-xcode11`, you can switch to the latest image by changing the `os_image` value in your YAML file.

 To learn more about this image, check our [macOS Xcode 12 page](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-12-image/).

 **(New) Fork&Run example projects**
-Semaphore provides several different examples of projects that showcase the basic features of our product.
+Semaphore provides several different example projects that showcase the basic features of our product.
-You can now easily fork these repositories in-app and run the example workflow provided.
+You can now easily fork these repositories in-app and run the example workflows provided.
-You can access this feature by clicking on a _New project_ button in the top right corner.
+You can access this feature by clicking on the _New project_ button in the top right corner.

 Find more tutorials and examples [in our documentation](https://docs.semaphoreci.com/examples/tutorials-and-example-projects/).

 **(Improved) New UI fixes and upgrades**
-**(Fixed)** - issue causing some branches to be missing in search in various locations.
+**(Fixed)** - The issue causing some branches to be missing from search in various locations.
 **(Stability)** - Reduced the number of errors and improved the stability of key pages in the new UI.
 **(Stability)** - Load time has been improved on several key pages in the new UI.